stuntrally/stuntrally/Readme.txt

 There isn't (and won't be) an undo function - hit F5 to reload last track state, and F4 to save it.
 After saving, track can be played in game (exports all data).
+There is a Editor tutorial Wiki page with videos (link at top).

 Have fun !